How to set up a streaming event

 The stream will open 1 hour before the event start date/time set under Event details.
 This means that you can do some final testing at this time, and you can preview the stream under Technical information.
 You should also use the Stream Health tab to monitor your stream.
 Check out this article for more information about the Stream Health tab.

 When you get to the event start date/time, those who have purchased a ticket will be able to join the stream.
-If someone tries to open the stream before the event start date/time they will see a message like this:
+If someone tries to open the stream before the event start date/time they will see a countdown clock.